 While these methods have more to do with the timing of your meals, it is advised that you don’t binge when you do eat, and stick to clean foods.

-IF and Diabetes: What Works?
+Intermittent Fasting And Diabetes: What Works?

-While there are no conclusive and peer-reviewed studies that prove that IF directly helps diabetes, there is a strong connection between weight loss and diabetes, and fasting helps in weight loss.
-Canadian nephrologist, Dr Jason Fung , suggests that this diet (the 5:2 method) helps in reversal of diabetes over a period of time, if done in the right manner.
+While there are no conclusive and peer-reviewed studies that prove that IF directly helps diabetes, there is a strong connection between weight loss/fat loss and diabetes, and fasting helps in weight loss.
+Canadian nephrologist, Dr Jason Fung , suggests that this diet (the 5:2 method) helps in the reversal of diabetes over a period of time, if done in the right manner.
 He states that fasting forces your body to convert sugar into energy, thus making the stored glucose in the blood available for the body functions.
 It is a fast and simple method.
 Additionally, it also gives a break to your liver and pancreas that work overtime to process the blood sugar.

-IF & Diabetes: What Doesn’t Work?
+Intermittent Fasting And Diabetes: What Doesn’t Work?

 Fatigue: Another issue that patients could face is fatigue due to different meal timings.
 While your body may eventually get used to this diet, the resulting tiredness and lack of energy may take much longer to deal with.
 Additionally, you might injure your body while working out due to tired muscles.